-A student who believes that he/she has a legitimate concern regarding a final course grade must inform the professor responsible for the course in writing no later than five working days after the last day of the final examinations period.
-The student should then discuss the matter with the professor.
-If a resolution cannot be reached, the student should contact the program director/coordinator to discuss the matter.
-Every effort should be made to resolve the issue at the program level.
-If the dispute is over a final course grade and the matter cannot be resolved at the program level, the student may file a formal grade appeal with the office of the director of the graduate programs in the college/school.
-Formal grade appeal requests must be submitted to the office of the director of the graduate programs of the college/school in which the course was taught no later than five working days prior to the first day of class of the following semester.
-A grade appeal review will be conducted by the college/school, and the student and the professor responsible for the course will be notified of the outcome.
+A student who believes that he/she has a legitimate concern regarding a final course grade must inform the professor responsible for the course in writing and then discuss the matter with the professor.
+If a resolution cannot be reached, the student should contact the program director/coordinator in writing to file a formal grade appeal no later than two working days after the grade has been made available on the student information system.
+If the matter cannot be resolved at the department level, a grade appeal review will be conducted by the college/school, and the student and the professor responsible for the course will be notified of the decision of the dean (or appointed designee).